pwt/docker-airconnect-arm/README.md

 This project provides a Docker container version of the excellent AirConnect [1] utility, suitable for running on a Raspberry Pi, and optimised for use with Sonos speakers.
 It starts the `airupnp-arm` service which enables AirPlay for all Sonos speakers and devices.
 The service is configured by default only to include Sonos players that don't have native AirPlay 2 capability, preventing any duplicate AirPlay targets from being created.

-The container includes a modified version of the `airupnp-arm` binary that greatly improves performance of AirConnect with Apple Music and iTunes.
-Use of this modified version is optional: see the discussion of the `SUPPRESS_FLUSH` option below.

 AirConnect works with Sonos **S1** and **S2** software versions, and also works with 'split' S1/S2 Sonos systems.

 The Docker container also configures a graphic for display by Sonos controller apps: